 Portland Museum of Art

 I probably wouldn’t visit with very little kids, but the Portland Museum of Art is a wonderful place to visit with older kids.
 This museum, located right in the Arts District of Portland, showcases artwork from notable artists such as Monet, Winslow Homer, Renoir, and Degas.
-The museum offers a gift shop, cafe, kids’ activities, and a separate tour of the Winslow Homer studio.
+The Portland Museum of Art museum offers a gift shop, cafe, kids’ activities, and a separate tour of the Winslow Homer Studio.

-Every Friday evening, from 4-8pm, the museum offers free admission.
+Every Friday evening, from 4-8 pm, the museum has free admission.
 This would be a great way to check out the museum without spending anything.
 That way, if your kids don’t love it, you’ll be able to leave.

 Children’s Museum and Theatre of Maine

 It’s definitely best for younger kids.
-Exhibits include a 25 foot fire truck, a car repair shop, a lobster boat, and the discovery woods (sponsored by LL Bean).
-The museum also offers a theater on the lower level, with regular scheduled shows.
+Exhibits include a 25-foot fire truck, a car repair shop, a lobster boat, and the discovery woods (sponsored by LL Bean).
+The museum also offers a theater on the lower level, with regularly scheduled shows.
 While I was there, the museum was offering a cute puppet show.

 Casco Bay Lines